AlexGovi/LibraTrack/README.md

-# 📚 Library Management System - Spring Boot
+# 📚 LibraTrack – Smart Library Management System

 A Library Management System built using **Spring Boot**, secured with **JWT**, and powered by **MySQL**.
 This project allows users to issue and return books, while admins can manage the system.
 Authentication and role-based access are handled using **Spring Security**.